Cloud Computing Platform as a Service (PaaS)

-PaaS offers the runtime environment for applications.
-It also offers development & deployment tools, required to develop applications.
+Platform-as-a-Service offers the runtime environment for applications.
+It also offers development and deployment tools required to develop applications.
 PaaS has a feature of point-and-click tools that enables non-developers to create web applications.

-Google's App Engine, Force.com are examples of PaaS offering vendors.
+App Engine of Google and Force.com are examples of PaaS offering vendors.
 Developer may log on to these websites and use the built-in API to create web-based applications.

-But the disadvantage of using PaaS is that the developer lock-in with a particular vendor.
-For example, an application written in Python against Google's API using Google's App Engine is likely to work only in that environment.
-Therefore, the vendor lock-in is the biggest problem in PaaS.
+But the disadvantage of using PaaS is that, the developer locks-in with a particular vendor.
+For example, an application written in Python against API of Google, and using App Engine of Google is likely to work only in that environment.

 The following diagram shows how PaaS offers an API and development tools to the developers and how it helps the end user to access business applications.

 Customer need not bother about the administration because it is the responsibility of cloud provider.

 Customer need not purchase expensive hardware, servers, power, and data storage.

 It is very easy to scale the resources up or down automatically, based on their demand.